kit-ipe/SoCks/tool/README.md

 - **project -> import_src [optional]**: The pre-built block package to be imported for this block.
 This information is only used if the value of *source* is *import*.
 Options are:
   - The URL of a file online.
 In this case the string must start with `https://`.
   - The path of a local file.
 In this case the string must start with `file://`.
-- **project -> add_build_info**: A binary parameter that specifies whether build-related information should be built into the Kernel.
-If it is set to `true`, SoCks creates a file with build related information encoded in a C-array in the source repo under `include/build_info.h`.
-This file can then be used to add this information to the `/proc` filesystem of the Kernel.
+- **project -> add_build_info**: A binary parameter that specifies whether build-related information should be built into the root file system.
+If it is set to `true`, SoCks creates the file `/etc/fs_build_info` with build related information in the root file system.
 - **project -> dependencies**: A dict with all dependencies required by this builder to build this block.
 The keys of the dict are block IDs.
 The values of the dict are paths to the respective block packages.
 All paths are relative to the SoCks project directory.
 In almost all cases, the values from the example configuration can be used.
 - **project -> patches**: A list of dicts describing patch files that are automatically applied to the build sources (*project -> build_srcs*) by SoCks.
 In contrast to most other blocks dict are used to describe the patches.
 This is because yocto uses one git repo per layer.
 SoCks will automatically add new patches here if you create them with the command `create-patches`.
 Patch files must be located in `src/rootfs/patches`.
 - **project -> patches -> [N] -> project**: The target git repo of this patch.